-The insured is ‘The committee for the time being of the Association of Ringing Teachers, its Officers and Members.’
+The insured is ‘The committee for the time being of the Association of Ringing Teachers, its Officers, Members and affiliated Hubs & Centres.

 Essentially it protects ART and its Members against claims against ART and its Members for negligence whilst undertaking its normal business activities.
 The description of the ‘business’ on the policy is ‘to develop and support teaching and recruitment in the art of change ringing, including organisation and delivery of courses, publications (all media), seminars, conferences, awards, individual tuition and other events.’

 Should any accident occur resulting in injury or damage to third party property the report form on SmART Ringer must be used to report the incident immediately.

 The ecclesiastical have changed the terms of their charities policies for all charities & churches whereby teaching a minor or vulnerable adult alone requires more stringent conditions which ART is not able to fully comply with.

 ART has always made it clear within its codes of practice that teaching a child or vulnerable adult alone should be avoided.
 This has now changed to make it clear that such circumstances MUST be avoided and that liability insurance cover would not apply if any claim were made.

 The safeguarding issue is becoming very important and ART have decided that following extensive thought and research we can no longer accept PVG Scotland certificates and need DBS safeguarding certificates for all ART teachers and affiliate members.
 Exemption Declarations for members not teaching children and vulnerable adults are still valid.